ahmedashfaq850/Nextjs-firebase-project-with-tiptap-editor/README.md

-# Modern BLog Editor Platform using Next js and Firebase with AI Integration
+# Modern Blog Editor Platform using Next js and Firebase with AI Integration

 A comprehensive SaaS platform built with Next.js, TypeScript, and AI capabilities.